-The NCCER published the Learning Series as the set of industry standards that should be taught nationwide by contractors, associations, and secondary and postsecondary schools.
-To develop the Learning Series, the NCCER assembled a team of subject-matter experts that represented construction and manufacturing companies and schools across the nation.
-Each committee met several times, combining experts' knowledge and experience to finalize the benchmarks and requirements included in the standards.
+The NCCER developed and published a set of industry standards that are taught nationwide by contractors, associations, construction users, and secondary and postsecondary schools called the NCCER Learning Series.
+When developing this set of standards, the NCCER assembled a team of subject matter experts that represented construction companies and schools across the nation.
+Each committee met several times and combined experts' knowledge and experience to finalize the set of national industry standards.

-As a part of the certification process, all Mississippi manufacturing and construction pathway instructors will be required to successfully complete the Instructor Certification Training

-Program.
-Doing so ensures that instructors possess the necessary comprehensive knowledge and understanding of the standards.
+As a part of the accreditation process, all Mississippi Manufacturing Technology instructors will be required to successfully complete the Instructor Certification Training Program.
+This program ensures that instructors possess a deep knowledge of content of the standards.

-This state-of-the-art curriculum is modeled after the Mississippi NCCER Accredited Training and Education Facilities (ATEF).
-In order to become an NCCER ATEF program, school districts must meet the following set of requirements:
+This state-of-the-art curriculum is modeled after the eight Mississippi NCCER Accredited Training and Education Facilities (ATEF).
+In order to become an NCCER ATEF program, school districts must meet a set of guidelines including the following:

 - 1. Use the approved curriculum. - 2.
 All instructors must be NCCER certified. - All completed Form 200s and release forms on all student completions are to be forwarded to MCEF for proper approval.
 MCEF will in turn forward to NCCER for processing. - 4.
 Follow NCCER guidelines on test security and performance profiles. - 5.
 Have an active advisory committee with at least two commercial contractors involved. - 6.
-Follow safety practices and Occupational Safety and Health Administration (OSHA) standards in the class and lab areas. - 7.
+Follow safety practices and Occupational Safety and Health Administration (OSHA) standards used in the class and lab areas. - 7.
 Involve commercial contractors in class presentations or field trips. - 8.
-All manufacturing programs must be included in the accreditation process. - 9.
-Show active involvement in student leadership development (SkillsUSA). - 10.
-Provide demonstrated placement into construction and manufacturing-related occupations, and provide timely reports to MCEF. - 11.
-Districts will be required to complete a self-evaluation of all programs and host a site visit for a representative from industry to ensure that proper lab, safety, and instructional procedures are in place.
+All construction programs must be included in the accreditation process. - 9.
+Show active involvement in student leadership development (e.g., VICA and SkillsUSA). - Provide demonstrated placement into construction-related occupations, and provide timely reports to MCEF.

+Districts will be required to complete a self-evaluation of all programs and host a site visit from industry to ensure proper lab, safety, and instructional procedures are in place.